Heavy rains in the Balkans cause flooding, killing 6 people | Science-Environment

 Authorities in the southern Serbian region of Raska proclaimed a state of emergency because of the heavy flooding and the army was deployed to help the local population with evacuations and deliveries of drinking water and food.

-Torrential rain of up to 400 millimetres (14 inches) in 12 hours on Sunday caused the Drini River, the longest in Albania, to overflow its banks by at least 10 centimetres (4 inches), according to the authorities.
+Torrential rain of up to 14 inches in 12 hours on Sunday caused the Drini River, the longest in Albania, to overflow its banks by at least 4 inches, according to the authorities.

-At least 3,000 hectares (7,500 acres) of agricultural land was flooded in Shkoder and Lezhe districts, some 100 kilometres (60 miles) northwest of Tirana.
+At least 3,000 hectares of agricultural land was flooded in Shkoder and Lezhe districts, some 100 kilometers northwest of Tirana.

 Hundreds of army troops were sent to evacuate families after more than 600 homes were flooded.